Fastpitch Softball Hitting Against the Best Pitchers

 With two strikes, remember, against the best pitchers, you will begin looking for the pitcher's fastest pitch to arrive over the outer edge of home plate at the top of your strike zone.
 This is how you begin your mental rehearsal work, expecting that high and outside heat, to arrive either in or close to your strike zone.
 You must be prepared to PUSH that pitch into the opposite field.

 Remember to use 75%-80% of your total power with two strikes.
 Precision solid contact is what you want here.
 Even practice using a wider stance, placing 60% of your weight on your front foot, take no stride, and simply concentrate on hitting the ball where it is pitched.
+Practicing this 2-strike approach, both mentally and physically, is the key to hitting for a high average.

 The more you mentally rehearse perfect performances with two strikes, the better.
 However, if you don't feel like spending an hour or more, and just have a few minutes, concentrate on the four corners of your strike zone.
 See yourself perform perfectly when you get a rise ball to each of the four corners of your strike zone, a drop to each of the four corners, and a change up to each of the four corners.
 So, if your time is limited, simply see yourself perform perfectly on maybe four or five pitches with less than two strikes and the 12 pitches with two strikes.